Université de Montréal

 About Université de Montréal:

 Founded as the Université de Laval a Montréal in 1878, Université de Montréal is a public research university in Montreal, Québec.
-The university includes three schools: l’Université de Montréal, l'École Polytechnique, and HEC Montréal.
+The university includes three schools: l’Université de Montréal (UdeM), l'École Polytechnique, and HEC Montréal.
 The charity has 13 faculties and schools that offer 600 programs to students.
-The university’s main charitable programs are Education, Research, and Renovations, for which it does not provide a spending breakdown.
+The university’s main charitable programs are Education and Research for which it does not provide a spending breakdown.

-The charity has 465 research units and is home to 145 Canada Research Chairs, two Canada Excellence Research Chairs, and one Canada 150 Research Chair.
+The charity has 465 research units and is home to 146 Canada Research Chairs, four Canada Excellence Research Chairs, and one Canada 150 Research Chair.
 Université de Montréal also has two university-hospital research centres.
-The university reports that its library has three million books and documents.
-The charity is planning to open its new Brossard campus on the South Shore of Montreal in fall 2022.
+The university reports that its library has 5 million books and documents.

 My anchor